-From May 2018, the General Data Protection Regulations (GDPR) come into force across all European Union member states, including the UK.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into force across all European Union member states, including the UK.

-The GDPR set out how businesses and organisations can collect, use and store personal data about individuals.
-They also address the export of personal data outside the EU.
+The GDPR sets out how businesses and organisations can collect, use and store personal data about individuals.
+It also addresses the export of personal data outside the EU.

-The Regulations will harmonise the law across Europe, giving all EU citizens the same legal protection for their data no matter where it is held or processed.
+The Regulation will harmonise the law across Europe, giving all EU citizens the same legal protection for their data no matter where it is held or processed.

 It is hoped that this will reduce the burden on businesses to comply with different regulations for different countries, and give EU citizens and residents better control over what data organisations hold about them, and stronger rights to have that data maintained as correct, or erased.